- Instructions for Form 1099-MISC - Introductory Material

 Generally, payments made under a flexible spending arrangement (as defined in section 106(c)(2)) or a health reimbursement arrangement which is treated as employer-provided coverage under an accident or health plan for purposes of section 106 are exempt from the reporting requirements of section 6041.

 Enter nonemployee compensation of $600 or more.
 Include fees, commissions, prizes and awards for services performed as a nonemployee, other forms of compensation for services performed for your trade or business by an individual who is not your employee, and fish purchases for cash.
 Include oil and gas payments for a working interest, whether or not services are performed.
 Also include expenses incurred for the use of an entertainment facility that you treat as compensation to a nonemployee.
 Federal executive agencies that make payments to vendors for services, including payments to corporations, must report the payments in this box.
 See Rev. Rul.
-2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at IRS.gov/pub/irs-irbs/irb03-26.pdf.
+2003-66.

 What is nonemployee compensation?